- Recent studies have reported that one in six people starting HIV treatment gain at least 10% in body weight over one to two years.

 Several large clinical trials have reported on weight gain after starting treatment:

 - The ADVANCE study compared three different drug combinations.
 People gained between 0.5kg and 6.4kg over 48 weeks.
-Women gained more weight than men and there were differences in weight gain between drug combinations (Venter).
+Women gained more weight than men and people taking TAF with dolutegravir tended to gain more weight (Venter 2019, 2022).

 - An analysis of eight large clinical trials found that 17% of participants gained at least 10% in body weight over one to two years (Sax).